kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - Which bad learning habits have you been guilty of?
 - Are there other bad learning habits you know that should be on this list?
-- Which of the good habits do you already exhibit?

 </aside>

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/embed/i9y58orpao3ndips" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>